TORONTO CRIMINAL and DUI LAWYERS

 3) Failure to Comply with a Release Order for an earlier Impaired Driving Charge

-ation to possessions of proceeds of crime (2) and failure to comply with an earlier release order made when F.J. was charged with impaired driving.
+Story: F.J. was facing charges of DUI and failure to comply with a release order made in relation to possessions of proceeds of crime (2) and failure to comply with an earlier release order made when F.J. was charged with impaired driving.

 Result: After a Bail Review, our lawyer secured F.J.’s release from custody!